davidkeipert/tikfav/README.md

 ### Video Download API Key

 Sign up for either a free or paid plan here: https://rapidapi.com/yi005/api/tiktok-video-no-watermark2
-You'll need to set this key as an environment variable named `RAPIDAPIKEY`:
+You'll need to set this key to the app with the -k option at runtime.
-`export RAPIDAPIKEY='yourKey'`

 ## Installation
 `npm install -g tikfav`